mcsrainbow/mcsrainbow.github.io/content/posts/2025/0910-1108-readabook/index.en.md

 ## Summary

 This book covers a very broad topic.
 The gap from Elementary(Basic) reading to Syntopical(Subject) reading is like the difference between a middle school student and a graduate student.
 Syntopical(Subject) reading goes beyond just "reading a book" and belongs more to research methods rather than reading techniques.

-The writing can be quite wordy, so the book may not be worth reading cover to cover.
+And the writing can be quite wordy, so the book may not be worth reading cover to cover.
 Checking out mind maps might be enough.

 {{< image src="mindmap_how_to_read_a_book.png" alt="mindmap_how_to_read_a_book" >}}